 Audio (30MB each): .mp3, .wma, .ogg, .flac

 Supplement Type, Category and Description of Acceptable Submissions:

-Submit samples of your work in architecture or design, including digital versions of blueprints/plans, drawings and/or photographs.
+Submit samples of your work in architecture or design, including blueprints/plans, drawings, renderings, 3D models, photographs or video.

 Categories: Fiction, Nonfiction, Poetry, Translations